-Also, additional training is needed for selecting different types of cleaning solutions.
+Additionally, training is needed for selecting different types of cleaning solutions.
 This should never be overlooked.
 Many types of cleaning solutions have different dilution levels, so what works with one product may not work with another.
 For example, some products are applied to surfaces sparingly with a cloth, while others require more substantial concentrations and must be worked into surfaces using a brush.
 Therefore, for the safety of the crew as well as the health and cleanliness of the kitchen, training is needed for every different type of cleaning solution used.

+Is there a better way to purchase cleaning products that saves time and money, improves cleaning effectiveness, and enhances safety?
 While it is not a cure-all, conducting a product audit may do the trick.